george-norton/procyon/README.md

 - Far smaller sensor areas.
 - No integrated controller - these are meant for integrating into your own builds.

+## Sensor capabilities

+The mXT336UD-MAU002 sensor IC used in this design is in fact a touchscreen controller rather than a trackpad controller.
+I have chose this controller for Peacock as I wanted something that could support a large trackpad, and I have reused it here so I can reuse the code I wrote for Peacock.
+- Detect 10 concurrent touch events.
+- Can support both mutual capacitance and self capacitance measurements.
+- Has integrated signal processing capabilities to reduce noise, reject large touches (grip or palms) etc..
+- Can be configured as a digitizer, or an array of up to 16 buttons.
+- The sensor also supports a passive stylus, the trackpads themselves are a litle small - but it works.

 ## Naming

 Like Peacock, Procyon is named after a navigational star.

 ## Assembly

 Procyon can be assembled by JLCPCB, or your favorite factory.
 Alternatively, if you feel brave, the components are not too tiny (0603) so it can be assembled on a small hotplate (such as the MHP50), you will probably need a stencil, and paste suitable for narrow apertures.
 The component placement (other than the optional button) is common between boards, so the same stencil can be reused.

 The 57x80 variant has an optional footprint for a button.
 This button is wired to a GPIO on the MaxTouch IC and is accessable through the MaxTouch GPIO interface.

 ## Surfaces